Sure Dividend

 Dividend Kings In Focus: Tennant Company

-Tennant Company (TNC) has increased its dividend for over 50 years.
-As a result, it has joined the list of Dividend Kings.
+Tennant Company (TNC) has increased its dividend for over 54 years, and as a result, it has joined the list of Dividend Kings.

 Tennant Company is a reliable dividend growth stock that can increase its dividend, even during recessions.